fucusy/gan-path/README.md

 ### GAN introducted by Ian Goodfellow at NIPS 2014, "Generative Adversarial Networks"

-code is located at dirtory `gan`,  find `Train.ipynb`, run it in IPython with iTorch.
+code is located at dirtory `gan`,  find [Train.ipynb](https://github.com/fucusy/gan-path/blob/master/conditional_gan/Train.ipynb)
+, run it in IPython with
+iTorch.

 ### GAN with condition by Mehdi Mirza at arXiv 2014, "Conditional Generative Adversarial Nets"

-code is located at dirtory `conditional_gan`, find `Train.ipynb`, run it in IPython with iTorch.
+code is located at dirtory `conditional_gan`, find [Train.ipynb](https://github.com/fucusy/gan-path/blob/master/gan/Train.ipynb), run it in
+IPython with iTorch.